-There are several common reasons behind this annoying problem and various risk factors to take into consideration.
-Depending on the cause and severity, there are a few different treatment options.
+There are several common reasons behind this annoying problem and various risk factors to consider.
+Depending on the cause and severity, a few different treatment options exist.

 If you’re wondering, “why is my ear itchy?” and how to resolve this problem, read on to learn more.

 All About Itchy Ears

 While ear infections are less common in adults than in children, itchy ears can be a sign of infection.
-Other symptoms of itchy ears which could indicate an infection include swelling, fever and discharge from the ear.
+Other symptoms of itchy ears could indicate an infection, including swelling, fever and discharge from the ear.

-Allergies are another potential cause, and also chronic skin complaints.
+Allergies are another potential cause, as also chronic skin complaints.

 This might be accompanied by dry or flaking skin and redness around the ear canal opening.
-Itchy ears may also be a result of too much or too little earwax being present in the canal.
+Itchy ears may also result from too much or too little earwax in the canal.

-It’s important to identify the root cause of the problem to find the appropriate solution.
+It’s essential to identify the root cause of the problem to find the appropriate solution.
 Let’s look in more detail at the causes of itchy ears.

 Why Do Ears Get Itchy?

-One of the most common causes of itchy ears is over-cleaning of the ear canals.
-Ear wax is designed to work its way naturally out of the ear canal, bringing dead skin and any debris with it.
+One of the most common causes of itchy ears is over-cleaning the ear canals with cotton buds.
+Ear wax is designed to work naturally out of the ear canal, bringing dead skin and any debris with it.
 This very efficient system can be disrupted by excessive cleaning.

-Using cotton swabs can push earwax back into the ear canal, causing blockages, or can cause irritation to the delicate skin of the ear canal.
-This in turn causes more itching.
+Cotton swabs can push earwax back into the ear canal, causing blockages or irritating the ear canal’s delicate skin.
+This, in turn, causes more itching.
 Broken skin also makes it easier for bacteria to enter, increasing the risk of infection.